 • Bob Hogue School of Real Estate: $395

 Total cost to become a real estate broker in Florida: $486.75

 Total cost to become a managing real estate broker in Illinois: $500

-However, if you choose to take a combination of live courses or on demand courses (online video or text based courses), you’ll pay a minimum of $169 per course.
-Since you need five required courses and three electives, that means your cheapest option if you choose live courses would be $1112.
+Completing your California licensing requirements using a combination of live courses and on-demand courses (online video) will be significantly more expensive even if using the same provider.
+To complete the licensing requirements in California this way, you’ll pay a minimum of $169 per course.
+Since you need five required courses and three electives, your cheapest option (if you choose live courses) would be $1,112.
+Big difference.

+Examining how to become a real estate broker should not deter you from the many possible career benefits that come your way if you stay the course.
 While the experience and educational requirements needed to get your real estate broker’s license might seem daunting, upgrading your license is often worth the effort.
-Here’s why.
+Some advantages are found below.

-- You can start managing rental properties – Since rents are rising nationwide, many investors, both large and small, are purchasing and holding rental properties.
+- You can start managing rental properties: Since rents are rising nationwide, many investors are purchasing and holding rental properties.
 Since investors may not have the desire or skills to manage their own rental properties, property management can offer you a lucrative new income stream.
 You need to have a licensed real estate broker on staff to start a property management firm.